splunk/public-o11y-docs/alerts-detectors-notifications/autodetect-list.rst

 Splunk APM
 ===================================

+.. _apm-autodetector-service-latency:

 Service latency
 ----------------------------

 - Description:  Alerts when there is a sudden change in service latency.
+By default, the alert is triggered when the latency in the last ten minutes (current window) exceeds the baseline of the preceding hour (historical window) by more than 5 deviations.
+The alert clears when the latency goes back to less than 4 deviations above the norm.
 - SignalFlow function: See the function in :new-page:`SignalFlow library <https://github.com/signalfx/signalflow-library/blob/master/library/signalfx/detectors/autodetect/apm/latency.flow>` repository on GitHub.

 The following table shows customizable arguments for this detector: